 At the start of 2018 I invited women on social media to share their experiences of abuse, sexual assault and harassment with me, and if they were ready, with the public.
-I hoped to turn the violation of my own childhood into something good, something that might encourage others to speak up and to let go of the shame that was never ours to carry.
+I hoped to turn the violation of my own childhood into something good, something that might encourage others to speak up and let go of the shame that was never ours to carry.

-This is a deeply personal project, by far my most challenging, testing me in ways I couldn’t have imagined.
+This was a deeply personal project, by far my most challenging, testing me in ways I couldn’t have imagined.
 Each story shared both crushed and strengthened me, opened old wounds and created new paths for healing.

 Thank you to the eleven exceptional women who stepped forward, who spoke and listened, who overcame fear and shame and allowed themselves to be seen.

 I was a 21-year old university student and had just started dating someone new.
 He was a friend of a friend and I had known him for years.
 I had told him a number of times that I was a virgin and wasn’t ready to have sex.
 But one night he raped me when I was too intoxicated to consent.
 The worst part was not the rape itself but how it irrevocably changed me, shattering my view of the world and of myself.
 I really didn’t want the awful experience to define me but it shifted me in big and small ways.
 Small things like rarely drinking alcohol anymore.
 Big things like a reluctance to be in romantic relationships and a dissociation with my body.